matthewwithanm/python-markdownify/README.rst

   If set to ``False``, do not escape ``_`` to ``\_`` in text.
   Defaults to ``True``.

+escape_misc
+  If set to ``False``, do not escape miscellaneous punctuation characters that sometimes have Markdown significance in text.
+  Defaults to ``True``.

 keep_inline_images_in
   Images are converted to their alt-text when the images are located inside headlines or table cells.
 If some inline images should be converted to